MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     Analyze the ProcessOrder method in the OrderProcessor class.
 This method handles multiple responsibilities.
 Identify opportunities to break this large method into smaller, more focused methods.
 What specific functions could be extracted, and what would be the benefits of doing so?
     ```

-1. Take a few minutes to review GitHub Copilot's response.
+1. Take a minute to review GitHub Copilot's response.

     GitHub Copilot should identify the various responsibilities within the ProcessOrder method and suggest how to extract them into separate methods.
 The analysis should identify distinct logical sections that can become individual methods, such as validation logic, security assessments, inventory operations, payment processing, shipping coordination, notification handling, and order finalization.